 UVC LAMPS AND SAFETY

 UVC light at wavelengths between 200 nm e 280 nm is much more “intense sunlight, therefore in the "man-machine relationship" one must ensure the correct use of the system as well as its security compliance.
+To guarantee this and other regulatory aspects, all equipment must bear the CE mark as proof of the positive passing of all the checks required by the CE certification of products.

 To request more information on this topic, write to firstname.lastname@example.org